Monday, 10 April 2023

 In the background Volcano Sabancaya 5980m is constantly smoking

-This is a truck stop.
+This is one of a number of truck stops

 There were quite a few abandoned buildings along the road